-- The solution is simple: Again exchange all information! - This way, the processes learn that a majority thinks that q gave inconsistent information about p → q can be excluded, and also p if it also gave inconsistent information (about q). - If f=2 and n > 6, consensus can be reached in 3 rounds! - In fact, the algorithm solves the problem for any f and any n > 3f
+- The solution is simple: Again exchange all information! - This way, the processes can learn that q gave inconsistent information about p → q can be excluded, and also p if it also gave inconsistent information (about q). - If f=2 and n > 6, consensus can be reached in 3 rounds! - In fact, the algorithm solves the problem for any f and any n > 3f